“Prevent home fires. Protect what matters.”

 - Prepare.
 Have working smoke alarms on every level of your home, inside bedrooms, and outside sleeping areas.
 Early detection matters because the sooner you know there’s a fire, the more time you have to alert family members and escape.
 The USFA’s “Don’t Wait—Check the Date!” campaign reminds families to replace their smoke detectors at least every 10 years.

 - Plan.
-Have a plan for young children that includes waking babies and details who will help each young child to exit the building.
+Have a plan for young children that includes waking babies and details on who will help each young child to exit the building.
+Pre-planning is important whether you live in a single-family home or in a multi-unit building.

 Additional materials available through USFA provide guidance on where to begin when grappling with this fearful subject and reducing your children’s risk of being injured or worse in a fire.